 Install any pump mechanism downstream of the separator to prevent oil emulsification.

-Locate an inverted elbow pipe between the second and third chambers and with the bottom of the elbow pipe at least 3 feet below the second chamber’s permanent pool.
+Locate an inverted elbow pipe (hood) between the second and third chambers and with the bottom of the elbow pipe at least 3 feet below the second chamber’s permanent pool.
+The inverted elbow may be constructed from cast iron, high-density polyethylene (HDPE), or similar materials.

 Provide appropriate removal covers that allow access for observation and maintenance.